Finding Probabilities for Normal Distributions In Exercises 7–12,... | Channels for Pearson+

 1

-Step 3: After calculating the z-score, use the standard normal distribution table (or technology) to find the cumulative probability corresponding to the calculated z-score.
-This cumulative probability represents the probability that the time is less than 17 minutes.
+Step 3: Use the z-score to find the cumulative probability.
+Once the z-score is calculated, use a z-table, statistical software, or a calculator to find the cumulative probability corresponding to the z-score.
+This cumulative probability represents the probability that a score is less than 490.

-Step 4: Interpret the cumulative probability.
-Since the problem asks for the probability of 'less than 17 minutes,' the cumulative probability directly gives the answer.
+Step 4: Interpret the result.
+Compare the calculated probability to determine if the event is unusual.
+An event is typically considered unusual if its probability is less than 0.05 (5%).

-Step 5: If using technology, input the mean, standard deviation, and the value of 17 into a statistical software or calculator to find the probability directly.
-Ensure the settings are for a normal distribution.
+Step 5: Repeat for other parts if needed.
+If there are additional parts to the problem (e.g., parts (b) and (c)), follow the same process: standardize the score, find the cumulative probability, and interpret the result.
+Clearly explain why any event is considered unusual based on the probability threshold.

 Verified video answer for a similar problem: